chc-database/data/docs/recording_people.md

 ---

 ## Descriptive Static Properties
 These are descriptive properties which are recorded non-relationally in the database.
-They are *descriptive* because they refer primarily to a affiliations and accomplishments of the person.
+They are *descriptive* because they refer primarily to affiliations and accomplishments of the person.

 Below is a list of descriptive static properties which should be recorded if your historical document contains them.